WaterEveryDay/EDL/README.md

 # EDL
 This is the repository for my final project in AE 6355 - EDL.
+In this project, we compare the landing ellipse size by comparing two types of triangulation algorithms used in the optical pipeline for terrain relative navigation.
+A full propagator is coded in C++ along with a generic interface.
+A practical example is given for a capsule landing on Titan.

 ![plot](./ellipsoids.png)